Dr Anupam Kamal

 - Member – St John Ambulance Brigade, Indian Red Cross

-An alumnus of some fine institutions like St. Columba’s School, Hans Raj College (Delhi University), Meerut University and DAV, science is in my blood and technology behind things that can cut, shoot or fly, interest me.
-I hold a fascination for nature and wildlife and believe in their conservation for the good of life on earth.
+An alumnus of esteemed institutions like St. Columba’s School, Hans Raj College (Delhi University), Meerut University, and DAV, I’ve always had science in my blood and a curious eye for technology – especially things that cut, shoot, or fly.
+Alongside this fascination with mechanics and innovation, I hold a deep reverence for nature and wildlife, firmly believing that their conservation isn’t just noble – it’s essential for the survival and sanity of life on Earth.

-I am a sports enthusiast and by the age of 9, I had featured in the Indian national newspaper The Hindustan Times during my school’s annual sports day celebrations.
+I was a sports enthusiast from a young age and was just nine when I first appeared in The Hindustan Times during my school’s annual sports day celebrations.

 I also received the highest honour from the Delhi Police, the prestigious Commendation Roll from the Commissioner of Police for gallantry.
 In addition, I was also appointed as a Special Police Officer when I was only 19 years of age.
 Later, over time, I received over 2-dozen certificates, commendations, citations and newspaper mentions by the Delhi Police.

-During the 1991 Gulf War, I was deployed by Indian Red Cross to help the Indian government establish the only available wireless communication links with Baghdad for welfare and humanitarian assistance to stranded Indians caught up in the war.
+During the 1991 Gulf War, I was deployed by the Indian Red Cross to assist the Government of India in a critical mission – establishing the only available wireless communication links with Baghdad.
+These links became a vital lifeline for determining the welfare of countless stranded Indians caught in the chaos of war.

 Reach me on: emailanupamkamal [at] gmail [dot] com